-In fulfilling the requirement for an enriched program of study, a student may use a combination of the various types of Honors opportunities available.
-Honors College members are not required to take a specific set of courses, freeing them to select from among the University's vast advanced course offerings.
-Members may major in any area; Honors experiences are a way to enhance all components of their college educations.
-Among the many resources available to them, Honors College members draw especially from those described below:
+In fulfilling the expectation for an enriched program of study, a student may use a combination of the various types of Honors opportunities available.
+Honors College members are not required to take a specific set of courses to satisfy the university's general education requirements, freeing them to select from among the university's vast advanced course offerings.
+Members may major in any area and participate in Honors experiences as a way to enhance all components of their college education.
+Among the many resources available to Honors College members are those described below: